Will There Ever Be A Cure For Endometriosis?

 ”

-Endometriosis, which affects one in 10 British people with uteruses, is a disabling inflammatory condition whereby tissue that is similar to that which lines the uterus – called the endometrium – grows and spreads in other parts of the body.
+Endometriosis, which affects one in nine Australian people with uteruses, is a disabling inflammatory condition whereby tissue that is similar to that which lines the uterus – called the endometrium – grows and spreads in other parts of the body.
 These endometrial-like cells cause inflammation and bleeding throughout the body, which in turn causes severe pain.

 There is no known cure.

-The only reliable way to diagnose endometriosis in the UK is through invasive laparoscopic surgery.
+The only reliable way to diagnose endometriosis in Australia is through invasive laparoscopic surgery.
 Further surgery to remove the disease is the most common treatment.
 The procedure involves opening up the pelvis and excising all of the endometriosis.

 Many patients, like myself, require repeat operations, with the surgery only providing temporary relief until the disease begins to grow back.